AI-generated

 Provisions

-• Republic Act No. 8282 (Social Security Act of 1997), Section 28(h) — Criminalized the non-remittance of SSS contributions by employers, creating a presumption of misappropriation punishable under Article 315 of the Revised Penal Code.
+• Section 28(h), Republic Act No. 8282 (Social Security Act of 1997) — Criminalizes the non-remittance of SSS contributions by an employer, prescribing penalties under Art.
+315 of the RPC.
+Cited to emphasize the public interest in prosecuting unscrupulous employers.